Orange buys Thales, CDC's stakes in Cloudwatt JV

-PARIS French telecoms groups Orange (ORAN.PA) said on Friday that it was buying shares held by French defence group Thales (TCFP.PA) and the CDC state-backed lender in its cloud computing joint venture Cloudwatt.
+PARIS, March 20 French telecoms groups Orange said on Friday that it was buying shares held by French defence group Thales and the CDC state-backed lender in its cloud computing joint venture Cloudwatt.

 With support from the French state, the company was launched in 2012 to provide an alternative to big U.S. companies dominating the sector but it has struggled to take off.